FKnottenbelt/LS_101/109/practice_answers.md

 t = fix(s)
 ```

+- When an operation within the method mutates the caller, it will affect the
+  original object (This is sometimes known as pass-by-reference-of-the-value
+  or call-by-sharing)
+- `<<` and `.concat` are mutating
+- `=` reassignment and `.upcase` are not mutating

 In line 6 we initialize the local variable `s` and assign it to a string object
 with the value `hello`.
 In line 7 we initialize the local variable `t` and assign it to the result of